The Shining (novel): Deleted prologue and epilogue

-Originally, there was a prologue titled "Before the Play" that chronicled earlier events in the Overlook's history, as well as an epilogue titled "After the Play", though neither remained part of the published novel.
+The Shining originally included a prologue titled "Before the Play" that chronicled earlier events in the Overlook's history, as well as an epilogue titled "After the Play".
+Neither remained part of the published novel.
 The prologue was later published in Whispers magazine in August 1982, and an abridged version appeared in the April 26–May 2, 1997 issue of TV Guide to promote the then-upcoming miniseries of The Shining.
-The epilogue was thought to have been lost, but was re-discovered in 2016 as part of an early manuscript version of the novel.
+The epilogue was thought to have been lost but was re-discovered in 2016 as part of an early manuscript version of the novel.
 Both "Before the Play" and "After the Play" were published as part of the Deluxe Special Edition of The Shining by Cemetery Dance Publications in early 2017.

 Sequel

 In November 2009, during a reading at the Canon Theatre in Toronto, King described to the audience an idea for a sequel to The Shining.
 The idea was prompted by the occasional person asking, "Whatever happened to Danny?"
-The story would follow Danny Torrance, now in his 40s, living in New Hampshire, where he works as an orderly at a hospice and helps terminally ill patients pass away with his powers.
+The story would follow Danny Torrance, now in his 40s, living in New Hampshire, where he works as an orderly at a hospice, where he uses his powers to support terminally ill patients at their death.
 Later, on December 1, King posted a poll on his official website, asking visitors to vote for which book he should write next, Doctor Sleep or the next Dark Tower novel:

 Voting ended on December 31, and it was revealed that Doctor Sleep received 5,861 votes, while The Wind Through the Keyhole received 5,812.

-In Doctor Sleep, published in September 2013, the plot includes a traveling group of psychic vampires called The True Knot.
+In Doctor Sleep, published in September 2013, the plot includes a traveling group of psychic vampires called the True Knot.